 Chicago, IL 60604

 Please note that some states do not have a specific form and simply require a letter verifying that the student is a graduate of DePaul College of Law.
-If so, the student must submit a written request for such a letter to the Interim Assistant Dean of Student Affairs and Director of Advising.
+If so, the student must submit a written request for such a letter to the Assistant Dean of Student Affairs.
 The request should indicate what specific information must be included in the letter and to where the letter should be sent.

 Certification requests should be submitted allowing sufficient time for the Office of Student Affairs to prepare and submit the form in advance of the jurisdiction’s deadline.
 It is the student’s responsibility to check with the state’s board of admission to confirm that the certification was received prior to the deadline.